goobric/gowebdevhf23/README.md

 -   This is a very basic Golang program for inserting data into HTML Templates

--   This project is good for beginners just learning Golang
+-   This project is good for coding beginners new to learning Golang

 -   This is good for those participating in Hacktoberfest 2023 at a new / beginner level.

+-   The best way to learn is to problem solve.

 -   If you wish to fix the issue #1 please read the [Prerequisites](#prerequisites) and the [Contributions](#contributions) documentation.